alexwlchan/alexwlchan.net/src/_drafts/bookmarks-static-site.md

 layout: post
 title: Creating a static website for all my bookmarks
 summary:
+  To help me keep track of interesting links, I created a static website that keeps all my data locally.
+Why do I care about bookmarks, and how does my new site work?
 tags:
   - bookmarking
   - static sites
+index:
+  feature: true
+colors:
+  css_light: "#0000ff"
+  css_dark:  "#00ddff"
 ---
 I'm storing more and more of my data [as static websites][static_sites], and about a year ago I switched to using a local, static site to manage my bookmarks.
 It's replaced [Pinboard] as my way to track interesting links and cool web pages.